 On the two-acre Henry Got Crops urban farm at W.B.
-Saul High School in Mt.
-Airy, it’s easy to forget you’re still in the city.
+Saul High School in Roxborough, it’s easy to forget you’re still in the city.
 Lambs frolic near their mothers on green pastures while ruddy-colored cows placidly chew their cud.
 Salad greens grow green, purple, and red in tidy rows, destined to be harvested for the farm’s weekly stand and CSA program.
 Families relax at picnic tables under a cherry tree, enjoying ice cream sandwiches before picking up their produce.

 At Saul, the School District of Philadelphia’s agricultural high school, students get to experience—and be a part of—the life cycles of plants and animals up close.
 But some of the most important activity occurring on its 140-acre campus is invisible to the human eye.

 “This pile here was started about two months ago,” says Scott Blunk, gesturing toward a heap of dark earthlike matter taller than his truck.
 The retired Kansas-born agricultural salesman turned urban farm volunteer is driving through a series of windrows, long mounds of compost, in progress that he tends with the help of Saul students, staff and two large pieces of farm machinery.